JunkyByte/final_hpc_and_cloud/HPC/exercise2/notes.md

 to be done.

 ### gather_ring_all_parallel.c
 At cost of memory I parallelize all the communications of gather_ring version.
+The implementation becomes quite more complex.

+### gather_binary_tree.c
+The set of processes is conceptualized as a binary tree, where each process serves as a node.
+Beginning with the leaf nodes, each process shares its data with its parent, and this process continues until the root node is reached.
+As data moves up the tree, each node accumulates information from its children until the root receives the complete set of data from all processes.